textadventures/quest/docs/ask_simple_question.md

 The script that runs inside of ShowMenu when the player makes a choice has no access to local variables.
 It will not know what `this` is, and if in a command will not know what `object` (or whatever) is.

-Fir example, suppose the above script is an attribute of Cindy, we could try this:
+For example, suppose the above script is an attribute of Cindy, we could try this:

 ```
 options = NewStringList()